 Such an understanding should motivate those who do know Christ to urgently and passionately share the gospel with all who have yet to know Him.
 Further, it should cause those uncertain of their salvation to examine themselves (2 Corinthians 13:5).
 Choosing our eternal destiny is not something to put off until later in life.
 Since no one knows how long he or she will live, it is vital to accept the Lord's salvation now (2 Corinthians 6:2).

 In fact, the Lord offers most of us many chances to accept His great salvation in this life.
 We have been given multiple opportunities to respond.
 Our "second chance" is already here.
-Abraham told Lazarus, "If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead" (Luke 16:31).
+Abraham told the rich man, "If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead" (Luke 16:31).
 Yet we have both Scripture and the resurrection of Jesus.
 This is ample evidence to accept Christ's salvation in this life.
 Once this life is over, there will be no more second chances.
 Today is the day of salvation.